hanjingo/doc/NOTE/CPP_TEMPLATES/chapter22.md

 *Figure 22.1.
 Typical organization of type `D`*

-the outline is not sufficient when it comes to virtual functions, and in practice many implementations use a three-word structure for pointers to member functions:
+The outline is not sufficient when it comes to virtual functions, and in practice, many implementations use a three-word structure for pointers to member functions:

 1. The address of the member function, or `NULL` if it is a virtual function
 2. The required `this` adjustment